adriangrepo/qreservoir/README.md

 # qreservoir

-Petrophysics application build with PyQt4, python3.4.
+Petrophysics application built with PyQt4, python3.4.

 Contains basic structure for wells and log objects that can be used to build upon with petrophysics and rock physics logic.